nearchos/android-companion/README.md

 * [**Databases**](https://github.com/nearchos/android-companion/tree/master/Databases) discusses how to use the underlying SQLite database using standard SQL queries

 * [**Room**](https://github.com/nearchos/android-companion/tree/master/Room) describes the use of the Room high-level library for achievinf persistence

+* **ArchComp** provides an overview of Android Architecture Components and their use to simplify data-intensive apps

 ### Part V - Distributed Mobile Applications